psoder3/TankWars/README.md

 Be the last tank standing.
 If there are multiple tanks left over after time expires the tie breaker scenario is as follows:

-* 1st Tie Breaker: Most kills
+* 1st Tie Breaker: Most kills (if tanks have multiple lives, a lost life counts as a kill)
 * 2nd Tie Breaker: Most "almost kill"s (shooting within 3 spaces of killing a tank, but it dodges)
 * 3rd Tie Breaker: Best average bullet accuracy (each bullet keeps track of the closest it gets to any other tank)